michaelbrister/microk8s/README.md

               number: 443
 ```

-# Apply the dashboard ingress
+## Apply the dashboard ingress
 ```
 microk8s kubectl apply -f ingress-dashboard.yaml
 ```

+## Access the kubernetes dashboard
-# You should now be able to access the dashboard by going to the microk8s server ip /dashboard
+You should now be able to access the dashboard by going to the microk8s server ip /dashboard
 ```
 http://x.x.x.x/dashboard
 ```

-# Now that we have the dashboard working, let's install someone more useful.
+Now that we have the dashboard working, let's install someone more useful.
-# We'll be using helm to install gitea.
+We'll be using helm to install gitea.
 Gitea is a community managed lightweight code hosting solution written in Go.
-# First we'll be creating a dedicated namespace in which we will be installing gitea
+First we'll be creating a dedicated namespace in which we will be installing gitea
 ```
 microk8s kubectl create namespace gitea
 ```

+## Add gitea helm chart
-# Next we will be adding the helm charts
+Next we will be adding the helm charts
 ```
 helm repo add gitea-charts https://dl.gitea.io/charts/ helm install gitea -n gitea gitea-charts/gitea
 ```
-# Export the gitea helm values so we can update them.
+## Export the gitea helm values so we can update them.
 ```
 helm show values gitea-charts/gitea > gitea-values.yaml
 ```

+## Edit gitea chart values file
-# Edit the gitea-values.yaml file to turn on ingress ( example ingress section shown below )
+Edit the gitea-values.yaml file to turn on ingress ( example ingress section shown below )
 ```
 ingress:
   enabled: true